Bir (film)

 Bir (বীর) is a 2020 Bangladeshi political action-drama film written and directed by Kazi Hayat.
 It features Shakib Khan and Shabnom Bubly in the lead roles.
 It is co-produced by Shakib Khan and Mohammad Iqbal under the banner of SK Films.

 Principal photography began on 15 July 2019, and wrapped up in January 2020.
 The film was released on 14 February 2020 on the occasion of Valentine's Day.
+The film won National Film Awards twice at the 45th Bangladesh National Film Awards.